All instructors have extensive teaching experience in their particular fields.

 - Ms. Yuko Aizawa has taught at the Sendagaya Japanese Institute in Tokyo, Japan and at the Royal Hawaiian Academy in the United States.
 She has been an instructor at the Toyota Language Center since 1994.

-- Ms. Reiko Akai has a Bachelor’s Degree in Linguistics, and has worked in the private sector in Japan.
-She has taught English and Japanese in Japan, and has been a private tutor of Japanese in the United States for five years.
+- Ms. Reiko Akai has a bachelor’s degree in Linguistics from Kobe College.
+She has taught Japanese and English in Japan, and has been a private tutor of Japanese for five years in the United States.
+She has been an instructor at the Language Center since 2008.

-- Ms. Keiko Hama has taught Japanese in Germany and the US for over ten years.
-She received her MA in Japanese Sociology and Linguistics at the University of Heidelberg.
+- Ms. Keiko Hama has taught Japanese in Germany and the United States for over ten years.
+She received her master’s degree in Japanese Sociology and Linguistics at the University of Heidelberg.
 Since then, she has been an interpreter, translator and Japanese teacher in the private and public sectors.

 - Ms. Masako Inkyo has an MA in Japanese Literature and Calligraphy from Yasuda University and a license to teach literature in High School and College.
-She is a member of the three largest shodōprofessional associations in Japan.
-She has received many awards, including first prizes in both shodō and pen calligraphy and kanji in national competitions sponsored by the Ministry of Education.
+She is a member of the three largest shodō professional associations in Japan.
+She has received many awards, including first prizes in shodō and pen calligraphy and kanji in national competitions sponsored by the Ministry of Education.
 In addition to teaching shodō and kanji at the Japan Society, Ms. Inkyo also teaches shodō at the Keio Academy NY.

-- Ms. Tomoyo Kamimura holds Bachelor’s degree from Waseda University, MA in Linguistics from the University of Oregon and an MBA from Columbia University.
-She has been teaching Japanese at colleges and universities both in the US and Japan for over 15 years.
+- Ms. Tomoyo Kamimura holds a BA from Waseda University, an MA in Linguistics from the University of Oregon and an MBA from Columbia University.
+She has been teaching Japanese at universities both in the US and Japan for over 15 years.
 Ms. Kamimura has numerous publications and has served as co-editor of Ohbunsha's Japanese - English Dictionary.
-Until recently she was coordinator of The New School's Foreign Language Department.
+Until recently she was coordinator of The New School’s Japanese program.